Lunch & Learn Series

 Summit Lunch & Learn

-Available free through May 31, 2023, these 75-minute sessions cover technical tips and IBM i development tool demos.
-Featuring Paul Tuohy, Susan Gantner, Jon Paris, and their ISV guests.
+Available free through April 30, 2024, these 75-minute sessions cover technical tips and IBM i development tool demos.
+Featuring Susan Gantner, Jon Paris, and their ISV guests.